WHAT ARE JAPANESE BEETLES?

 to what types of plants they feed on.
 In fact, they are classified as one of

-the most destructive bugs in our area.
 Egg laying begins soon after the adults emerge from

 the ground and mate.
 Females leave plants in the afternoon, burrow 2 to 3